 Four elements in this reliquary frame were collected from the Geranium Valley: two pieces of masonry (a fragment of Roman cement that had entirely covered the slab which closed the vault, and a piece of masonry from the side wall that adjoined the tomb and had to be partially demolished in order to extract the Emperor’s coffin), a piece of branch from the only remaining willow tree of those that had shaded the tomb of Napoleon in 1821, and a piece of the mahogany coffin, the fourth and last of those in which the Emperor had been laid to rest in 1821.
 Rendered useless by the presence of two new coffins from France, it was to remain on St Helena but every member of the travelling party of the ‘Return of the Ashes’ (as his mortal remains were referred to – his body was not cremated) received a piece of it.
 These four relics are accompanied by handwritten notes by Marchand, attesting to their origin.
 In the composition of the reliquary frame, they are arranged around a print entitled “Napoleon Bonaparte Lieutenant Colonel, 1er B[ataill]on de la Corse en 1792 / Napoléon Ier Empereur des Français 1804”.
 It was published in 1840 after a design by Leopold Massard and engraved by Claude Dien, and was inspired by a 1834 painting by Henri Félix Emmanuel Philippoteaux, now in the collection of the Château de Versailles.

-Upon their return to France in late November 1840, Louis Marchand and the other expedition members stayed in the harbour of Cherbourg until 8 December, when Napoleon’s mortal remains were transferred to Le Havre for their final journey along the river Seine to Paris.
+Upon their return to France in late November 1840, Louis Marchand and the other expedition members stayed in the harbour of Cherbourg until 8 December, when Napoleon’s mortal remains were transferred to the steamship La Normandie to be taken to the port of Le Havre whence they began their final journey along the river Seine to Paris.
 On 5 December, Louis Marchand gave the relics of St Helena to Colonel Joly.
 This may have been Alfred Jean Louis Joly, who had served the Emperor in the battle of Dresden, Leipzig and Waterloo, and was promoted to colonel in 1833.
 It was probably he who decided to make the composition within the reliquary frame.
 Colonel Joly and his family must have treasured the relics which are still presented in their original frame.